cybertraining-dsc/sp21-599-359/project/index.md

 * The data download process from Kaggle, through the Kaggle data API, took 29 seconds.

-* Data preprocessing scripts took 8 minutes 56 seconds to render the data ready for training and evaluation.
-Preprocessing of data included iterating through the 15 datasets.
-Each dataset had different combinations of feature columns (molecular substructures), and as such they were processed separately.
+* Data preprocessing scripts took 8 minutes and 56 seconds to render the data ready for training and evaluation.
+Preprocessing of data included iterating through the issued datasets separately, since each file contained different combinations of feature columns (molecular substructures).

-* The model training, evaluation and prediction step took 7 minutes 45 seconds.
+* The model training, evaluation and prediction step took 7 minutes and 45 seconds.

 ### 4.4 Findings

+The correlation coefficient (R^2) values obtained during training and evaluation were considerably low (< 0.1), as such predictions for molecular activity were also significantly off.
+No meaningful predictions were obtained from the model.

 ## 5. Discussion

+An overwhelming proportion of the data elements provided through the datasets were zeros (0)s, indicating that no frequencies of the molecular substructures/features were present in the molecules represented by particular rows of data elements.
+This disproportionate representation of absent molecular substructure frequencies, versus the significantly lower instances where there were frequencies appears to have had an effect of dampening the learning of the fully connected neural network.

+This supports approaches that advocated for the use of convolutional neural networks [^12], [^15] as auxiliary components to help focus learning on pertinent substructures.
+While the planning phase of this project had incorporated inclusion of such, the investigator ran out of time to implement an ensemble network that would include the suggestion.

+Apart from employing convolutions, other preprocessing approaches for rescaling, and normalizing, the data features and activations [^17] may have helped the learning, and subsequently the predictions made.

 ## 6. Conclusion

-TODO: A convincing but not fake conclusion should summarize what the conclusion of the project is.
+Deep learning is a very powerful new approach to solving many machine learning problems, including some that have eluded solutions till now.
+While deep learning models offer robust and sophisticated ways of learning patterns in data, they are still only half the story.
+The quality and appropriate preparation of the data fed into models is equally important when seeking to have meaningful results.

 ## 7. Acknowledgments

+I wish to acknowledge Geoffrey Fox for excellent guidance on ways to think about deep learning approaches, and for his instructorship of the course 'ENG-E599: AI-First Engineering', for which this project is a deliverable.
+I also wish to acknowledge Gregor von Laszewski for astute tips and recommendations on technical matters, and coding and documention etiquette.

 ## Appendix